tscherter/passwordgame/README.md

 ## Todo
-- Refresh captch until no digits are contained
+- Refresh captch until no digits are contained.
-- Add ```pre``` with password in plaintext for debugging purposes
+- Add ```pre``` with password in plaintext for debugging purposes.
+- Create a bookmarklet for sideloading the script.
+- replace vowels with format

 ## Credits
   * I used the list with YouTube IDs that is available on the web on various sites.
 Thank you for that.